openenergymonitor/guide/source/technical/index.markdown

 ## {% linkable_title Hardware Overview %}

-As the diagram (fig.1) shows the Atmega328 microprocessor communicates with the RaspberyPi via the internal UART `(/dev/ttyAMA0` serial port.
+As the diagram (fig.1) shows the Atmega328 microprocessor communicates with the Raspbery Pi via the internal UART `(/dev/ttyAMA0` serial port.
 Data is transmitted over serial using the [JeeLib packet format](http://jeelabs.org/2011/06/09/rf12-packet-format-and-design/).
 The ATmega328 on the emonPi / RFM69Pi run a modifed version of [JeeLabs RFM12Demo Sketch](http://jeelabs.net/projects/jeelib/wiki/RF12demo).

 ### Inside the emonPi